ozkary/data-engineering-mta-turnstile/Step4-Data-Warehouse/README.md

 - Test your connection by running a dbt command that requires a connection to your cloud-based data warehouse, such as dbt list.
 - Once you have verified that your connection is working, you can use the --profile flag to specify which profile to use for each dbt command.
 For example, to run dbt using the Analytics profile, you would use the command:

+> The profile name is defined in the dbt_project.yml file

 ```
 dbt list --profile Analytics
 ```